 The website and GitHub wiki is a useful resource for various LinuxGSM related topics.

-LinuxGSM has a Steam Group where you can get general support for LinuxGSM related stuff.
+LinuxGSM has a discord server where you can get general support for LinuxGSM related stuff.

 LinuxGSM has a GitHub issues page where you can submit any bugs and feature suggestions.